marcotroisi/blog/content/post/healthy-oop.md

 <a name="use-interfaces"></a>
 ## Use interfaces

 Interfaces can be a controversial topic.
-Oddly enough, I've found myself having to justify the use of interfaces or making the case for them to other developers more often than would have been reasonable.
+Oddly enough, I've found myself having to justify the use of interfaces or making the case for them to other developers more often than it would have been reasonable.

 Unfortunately, some languages (see Javascript) don't even come with first class support for interfaces (although the excellent Typescript [does](http://www.typescriptlang.org/docs/handbook/interfaces.html)), whereas in some other languages,